npmitchell/qBio/README.md

 aligned_pts = np.asarray(ellipsoid_aligned.vertices)
 ```
 Here `T` is a 4×4 NumPy array representing the optimal rigid transform.
+Advanced concept check: how are data stored inside `T`?
+Hint: There is a matrix encoding rotations and scaling, but also a translation (dx, dy, dz).
+Which columns/rows are which?

 ### 5c.
 Compute and Color Distance
-We measure how close the aligned mesh is to the target and color it by error.
+We measure how close the aligned mesh is to the target and color it by the distance from the nearest matching point.
 ```python
 # === Compute nearest-neighbor distances from initial ellipsoid → sphere ===
 tree_sphere = cKDTree(sphere_pts)